noriakis/software/docs/biotextgraph/02-microbiome_usage.md

 <img src="02-microbiome_usage_files/figure-html/bsdb_basic2-1.png" width="100%" style="display: block; margin: auto;" />

-For successful visualization, pre-caculated TF-IDF and frequency data frame is available and one can use them to filter the highly occurring words, or the other prefiltering option used in `wcGeneSummary`.
+For successful visualization, pre-caculated TF-IDF and frequency data frame is available and one can use them to filter the highly occurring words, or the other prefiltering option used in `refseq`.

 ```r